serverless/serverless/docs/providers/aws/guide/variables.md

 otherYamlKey: ${variableSource, defaultValue}
 ```

-You can define your own variable syntax (regex) if it conflicts with CloudFormation's syntax
+You can define your own variable syntax (regex) if it conflicts with CloudFormation's syntax.

+**Note:** You can only use variables in `serverless.yml` property **values**, not property keys.
+So you can't use variables to generate dynamic logical IDs in the custom resources section for example.

 ## Current variable sources: